 CPU Wario turning 8-bit, a feature neither Grump was prepared for.

-In the first Goof Troop episode, Egoraptor claims Jon Tron wouldn't try to save him if Ego was kidnapped by pirates.
-In the last episode of Dyna Blade, Egoraptor gets kidnapped by a TAC multiple times, with Jon Tron preferring to just make a second partner for Ego to control.
+In the first Goof Troop episode, Arin claims Jon wouldn't try to save him if he was kidnapped by pirates.
+In the last episode of Dyna Blade, Arin gets kidnapped by a TAC multiple times, with Jon preferring to just make a second partner for Arin to control.